torobotaki/justsemantics/README.md

 ## Installation

 For now weka is a dependency.
+It is not included/packaged, but it should be easy to find.

-But in any case I am providing the source code, and I trust you will know what to do.
+Let's be honest, this is not a one-click situation.
+In any case I am providing the source code, and I trust you will know what to do.
 I've used weka 3.7.5 and apache-commons cli 1.2 when writing this.
 You should probably do the same.